 I have an obsession with things, events, trivial details, rhymes, I like to know what things are called and that is why I prefer poor neighbourhoods to rich ones, because in them things have real value and it is very likely that people might love them just a bit simply because they don't have anything else.
 They don't adore them but love them, and they don't even know about it.

 In Beskid, Stasiuk earned his living as the caretaker of an Orthodox church.
 He showed tourists around and replaced the windows blown out by the wind.
 In the end, conservators dismantled the church and transferred it to the open-air museum in Nowy Sącz.
-He wrote about all of this in Opowieści galicyjskie.
+He wrote about all of this in Tales of Galicia.
 In Czarne he worked on The White Raven, a story about a group of friends who couldn't make sense of their lives and escaped to the mountains in search of perhaps their last adventure.
-Martin Pollack of Germany's Der Spiegel called the book "A singular story of friendship, failure and death, told breathlessly in the raw language of suburban Warsaw, but also in solicitously drawn, keenly piercing pictures".
+Martin Pollack of Germany's Der Spiegel called the book 'A singular story of friendship, failure and death, told breathlessly in the raw language of suburban Warsaw, but also in solicitously drawn, keenly piercing pictures'.

-For the Czarne Publishing House the author completed Dukla, which he considers to be his best work next to the novel Dziewięć / Nine, which is devoted to Warsaw.
-Dziewięć is a tale about a minor businessman embroiled in a gangster story and Stasiuk's American publisher described it as "an existential criminal novel".
+For the Czarne Publishing House the author completed Dukla, which he considers to be his best work next to the novel Nine, which is devoted to Warsaw.
+Nine is a tale about a minor businessman embroiled in a gangster story and Stasiuk's American publisher described it as 'an existential criminal novel'.
 An excellent review of the book appeared in the prestigious books supplement to The New York Times Books Review.
-Some Polish reviewers, however, stated that Dziewięć testified to the author's creative crisis.
-The author addressed the critics, ""My God, if I were to listen to everyone's voice, I would never have written half of what I wrote and I would have written the other half terribly.
-In fact, none of these voices interest me much.
-'Dziewięć' is my best book and I hope everybody has such a crisis in which I am supposed to be wallowing. (from "Warszawa jest literacko wygodna / Warsaw is literarily comfortable" in City Magazine, March 2000).
+Some Polish reviewers, however, stated that Nine testified to the author's creative crisis.
+The author addressed the critics:

 He always loved to travel.
 In his younger days, he would hitch-hike from one end of Poland to the other.
 He would thumb down a lorry, jump into the back and observe the landscapes from beneath the tarpaulin.
 After moving to Beskid, the destination for his journeys was at first Dukla, a small town in the Krosno poviat with a palace and park complex, a church, a Bernardine monastery and the ruins of a synagogue.
 Later, Stasiuk starting travelling around Slovakia, crossing the border at the crossing point in Konieczna nearby.

-He would comopare how his mind was working in various conditions.
+He would compare how his mind was working in various conditions.
 After his first journey south, he thought that he would like to return there.
 And he did return, whenever the opportunity arose.